 - 1. Remove and bag all contaminated clothing - 2.
-Use mild soap or commercial decontamination solution and tepid water (note: some solution must be highly diluted before use on skin; read direction carefully) - 3.
-If contamination is in a wound (e.g., a cut from contaminated glassware), wash with copious amounts of water

-- 4. Survey affected area and repeat cleaning and survey as necessary - 5.
-If skin becomes irritated, discontinue decontamination and notify the EHSD - 6.
+Use mild soap or commercial decontamination solution and lukewarm water.
+Note: some solutions must be highly diluted before use on skin; read direction carefully - 3.
+If contamination is in a wound (e.g., a cut from contaminated glassware), wash with copious amounts of water - 4.
+Survey affected area and repeat cleaning and survey as necessary - 5.
+If skin becomes irritated, discontinue decontamination and notify EHS-RSS - 6.
 Identify and decontaminate secondary contamination locations (floor, shoes, doorknobs, telephones), etc.), documenting all surveys - 7.
-Notify EHSD (even if the decontamination was successful) - 8.
-Write an account of the incident, signed by the author and the Permittee, and forward a copy to the EHSD
+Notify EHS-RSS (even if the decontamination was successful) - 8.
+Write an account of the incident, signed by the author and the Permit Holder, and forward a copy to EHS-RSS.